llnl/axom/src/axom/bump/docs/sphinx/bump_clipping.rst

 Inputs
 #######

-Like the BUMP algorithms, the clipping algorithm is designed to accept a Conduit node containing various options that influence how the algorithm operates.
-The clipping algorithm copies the options node to the memory space where it will be used.
+BUMP's clipping algorithm is designed to accept a Conduit node containing various options that influence how the algorithm operates.
+The clipping algorithm copies the options node to the memory space where it will be used to support options that are accessed on a device.

 +---------------------------------+------------------------------------------------------+
 | Option                          | Description                                          |